KaynRyu/introcoding-spring-2019/Wiki/semester_project.md

 # Semester Project Instructions

-**Motivation** The semester project consists of creating a Python program that solves a specific problem or executes a specific task.
+**Motivation**: The semester project consists of creating a Python program that solves a specific problem or executes a specific task.
 The project may consist of more than one function or python file.

 ## Project Rules
 * Projects are individual
 * Projects need to be hosted in a public repository in your Github account
 * Projects must have a general documentation written in Markdown
 * Function/s documentation must be written using Python comments
 * Equations have to be written in LaTeX
 * Code must be Python 3

-## Components of project summary
+## Components of project proposal
 1. Background and rationale (max 150 words)
 2. Objective of the code
 3. Sketch
-4. Pseudocode
-5. Provide tentaitve list of state variables, functions, and modules
-6. References
+4. References
+5. Project proposal must not exceed one page
+6. Use Time New Romans 11 with one inch margins
+7. You can send the proposal in using .docx or .md format
+8. Save the file using your first and last name (all lower case).
+For instance: johnsmith.docx or johnsmith.md

-## Project mid-semester oral presentation
+## Project mid-semester oral progress report

-Students need to make a 5-minute presentation explaining:
+Students need to make two 5-minute progress reports explaining:

 * Goal and rationale of the project
-* Project diagram/sketch/flowchart/
+* Project diagram/sketch/flowchart
 * Current progress and roadblocks

-The goal of the mid-term presentation is to gain feedback from the instructor and classmates.
+The goal of the progress reports is to gain feedback from the instructor and classmates.
-I highly encourage you to start coding the barebones of your project before the mid-term presentation, so that you can identify roadblocks.
+I highly encourage you to start coding your project as soon as you can, so that you can identify roadblocks.

 ## Project final oral presentation